ruFFaa/AgentVault/docs/privacy_policy.md

 **1. Data Controller**

 The data controller for the information processed via the Service is The AgentVault Project Maintainers.
-You can contact us regarding privacy matters at `AgentVault@proton.me` (*Note: Replace domain before production*).
+You can contact us regarding privacy matters at `[CONTACT_EMAIL_PLACEHOLDER]` (*Note: Replace placeholder before production*).

 **2. Information We Collect**